Important Notice

 This requirement is applicable for both undergraduate and graduate students.

-Head of Department (HOD) Assessment Form Only applicable if HOD or their delegate are part of the study team.
-Only applicable if HOD or their delegate are part of the study team.
+Head of Department (HOD) Assessment Form Only applicable if the HOD or their delegate are part of the study team.
+Only applicable if the HOD or their delegate are part of the study team.
 Kindly upload under the “Supplementary” section, at the “Supplementary Attachments” sub-section.

-If HOD or their delegate are part of the study team, the HOD Assessment Form should be completed by CDE Vice Dean (Research and Technology) or CDE Dean.
+If the HOD or their delegate are part of the study team, the HOD Assessment Form should be completed by CDE Vice Dean (Research and Technology) or CDE Dean.
 Please refer to HOD Assessment Form for more details.

 For more details on the DREAM App and the entire ethics review process, please refer to the Applicant Guide.